Jake-Diamond-9/ALPSS/README.md

 ## Installation
 It is recommended for users new to python to use [Anaconda](https://www.anaconda.com/).

+### Downloading ALPSS Code
+The ALPSS program files can be downloaded from the main page of the repository.
+Go to the green **_Code_** dropdown menu and select **_Download ZIP_** to download all files from the main branch of the repository.
+Then move the files to your desired directory.

 ### Installing Required Packages
 ALPSS requires the following packages:
 - [matplotlib](https://matplotlib.org/)